 And. . .two ran away from me.
 That’s not right.

-You cannot tempt the hearts of pure men, Nightblood, Vasher thought, standing up straight.
+You cannot tempt the hearts of men who are pure, Nightblood, Vasher thought, standing up straight.
 No matter how much he explained that concept, it seemed beyond the sword’s ability to comprehend.

 Vasher moved quickly, dashing down the hallway.
 He only had a little further to go.
 However, already there were cries and calls for help.
 He had no desire to fight an army of servants and soldiers.
 He paused, uncertain, in the unadorned stone hallway.
-He noticed, idly, that Awakening the rope had inadvertently stolen the color from his boots and cloak--the only pieces of clothing he wore that weren’t Awakened.
-He hadn’t had enough Breath to Awaken the rope without a color focus.
+He noticed, idly, that Awakening the rope had inadvertently stolen the color from his boots and cloak--the only pieces of clothing he wore that weren’t Awakened..

 The grey clothing would instantly brand him for what he was.
 He stood out like a Returned in a crowd of people.
 But, backing down made him cringe.
 He gritted his teeth in frustration, punching the wall.
 This was supposed to have gone a lot more smoothly.